 - lumber (n.)

-- "timber sawn into rough planks," 1660s, American English (Massachusetts), earlier "disused bit of furniture; heavy, useless objects" (1550s), probably from lumber (v.), perhaps influenced by Lombard, from the Italian immigrants famous as pawnbrokers and money-lenders in England (see Lombard).
-Lumbar, Lumbard were old alternative forms of Lombard in English.
+- "timber sawn into rough planks for use," 1660s, American English (Massachusetts), earlier "disused bit of furniture; heavy, useless objects" (1550s), of uncertain origin.
+It is said to be probably from lumber (v.) on the notion of "awkward to move," and perhaps to have been influenced by or associated with Lombard (q.v.), the Italian immigrant class famous as pawnbrokers (and money-lenders) in old England.
+Lumbar and Lumbard were old alternative forms of Lombard in English.

-- lumber (v.)
+- lumber (v.1)

 - "to move clumsily," c.
 1300, lomere, probably from a Scandinavian source (compare dialectal Swedish loma "move slowly, walk heavily," Old Norse lami "lame"), which is perhaps from PIE root *lem- "break in pieces," with derivatives meaning "crippled," and ultimately cognate with lame (adj.).
 "Possibly two or more words may have coalesced" [OED].
 With unetymological -b- as in humble, nimble, etc. Related: Lumbered; lumbering; lumbersome.

 - "cut forest trees," 1809, American English, from lumber (n.).
 Related: Lumbered; lumbering.